What is Lean Manufacturing?

 There are several basic tenants of Lean Manufacturing:

 - Kaizen is one of the main philosophies in Lean Manufacturing.
 In Japanese, "Kai" means to fix, correct, improve or change, and the word "zen" means good.
 This is the basis of the continuous improvement philosophy.
-It is not a "process" that is done at regular intervals-- instead, it is done on a continuous basis.
-For more information on Kaizen, we offer a Free Kaizen Guide for your convenience.
+It is not a "process" that is done at regular intervals-- instead, it is done continuously.

 - 5S is a systematic approach to workplace organization.
-It is a 5-step process which instills efficiency, competitiveness, and survival for your company.
-Learn more about 5S here, or sign up to receive our FREE 5S Guide.
+It is a 5-step process that instills efficiency, competitiveness, and survival for your company.

 There are many other lean manufacturing techniques and philosophies practiced across the world today.
 For more information on Lean Manufacturing, we stock a variety of Lean Training Videos and Lean Manufacturing Tools as well as other 5S products that you may find useful.